Fred-Hsu/count_bot/readme.md

 That's it.
 Just keep updating your total count as you print more.
 Perhaps once a day.
 If you only make one type of item, you don't even need to tell Count Bot what you make anymore.
 Just keep updating that one current count.
+Now, if you make more than one item or variant types, then you need to be more specific.
+But that's for another longer guide.
+Try typing '**help count**', and see what Count Bot tells you.

+## Public inventory channel vs private DM channel

+You can talk to Count Bot from either the public inventory channel **#bot-inventory**, or from your private **DM** (direct message) channel.
+Count Bot in fact will redirect some lengthy replies to your DM channel, even when you talk to it in the public channel.

+However, Count Bot will always leave a record in the public channel, whenever you make a counting transaction, as you have done earlier.
+All records are marked with a green checkmark, ✅.
+This lets the rest of the team know about your progress.
+And the bot in fact uses these records as its permanent database.

 ### Collectors ###

+Collectors are folks who collect printed head bands and the rest from makers.
+Collectors then make delivery trips to hospitals and other healthcare organizations.
+Collectors have a Discord role of '**collector**' formally.
+Only users with that role may issue collector commands shown here.

+Say, you are a collector.
+And Freddie just dropped off 24 verkstan head bands.

 ### Bot Admins ###